-Content videos refer to videos that are downloaded from www.gochattervideos.com which aren’t music videos.
+Content videos refer to videos that can be downloaded from www.gochattervideos.com, which aren’t music videos.

-You are welcome to use the videos from this site whether free or paid within your:
+You are welcome to use the videos from this site, whether paid or free, in your:

-For online services the video you downloaded should be part of a complete online church service of no less than 20mins.
+For online services, the content video should be part of a complete church service which must be at least 20 minutes long.

-You are welcome to use music lyric videos from this site within your:
+You are welcome to use music lyric videos from this site in your:

-The various Music Lyric video pages contain details on each page about what is permitted.
-The main difference is whether the song is in public domain or not.
+For specific songs, please check the individual lyric video pages for what is permitted.
+The main difference will be whether the song is in the public domain or not.